akalali/hello-world-conan/README.md

 conan search poco --remote=conan-center
 ```

-you will get an output similar to the following (depending on the remote poco versions available):
+you will get an output similar to the following (depending on the remote Poco versions available):

 ```
 Existing package recipes: